We’re Available 24/7

 A lot of chemical drain cleaners claim they are a one-stop solution for a clogged drain.
 However, homeowners aren’t aware that the harsh chemicals in the cleaner can corrode the pipes.
 If you do use a drain cleaner, use it sparingly!

 7. Drippy Faucet – Don’t Push the Handle Down too Hard!

 If your faucet is dripping, putting more pressure on the handle will not stop the drip!
 This is more about knowledge and skill test, not strength.

 Again, this is a knowledge and skill test without excess strength.
 You may think the tighter the more secure, but it could cause a leak or break on the component.

 9. Taking Apart Items and Forgetting How to Piece Them Back Together

 Unlike Legos, plumbing components are a bit more complex, and sometimes they don’t come with a manual.
 While you’re having fun taking things apart, photograph the process for future reference.

 Checking your toilet for leaks will save you a big headache, especially when it comes to an increase on your water bill.
 Simply remove the toilet tank lid, drop 10 drops of food coloring into the tank.
 Wait 10 to 15 minutes; if you see colored water, you have a leaky toilet!

-If you don’t know how to fix or do any of the problems mention above, or you were doing anything above and made a mistake, Winters Plumbing Services in Cambridge is here for you!
+If you don’t know how to fix or do any of the problems mention above, or you were doing anything above and made a mistake, Winters Plumbing Services in Boston is here for you!
 Call us today at (617) 977-3101 or schedule an appointment online.